mueller homes waterfront construction

 When detailed specifications aren’t provided, some builders will try to cut corners on price, just to get the business and make it up later.
 They may provide vague specifications or offer to ‘do it for a better price.’
 In most of these cases, the builder cannot finish the project, goes out of business, or the homeowner ends up struggling to find the cash to make up the difference.
 This reality often hits somewhere in the middle of the construction process when you have few options – either during selections, halfway through the construction process, etc. When your builder tells you that everything is included in their price, be cautious.

 At Mueller Homes, we stand behind our reputation as an outstanding luxury custom home builder and that means providing our clients with realistic custom home budgets.
 We belong to industry associations like the NAHB and the Maryland Building Industry Assn or MBIA, which uphold industry standards and best practices.
 We believe that an educated consumer will make the best decision.
 Our goal is to arm you with the information and knowledge needed to make wise decisions that provide an experience that you fondly reflect on for years to come.
-We’ll continue to provide you with insight and experience we’ve gathered from over 40 years of experience.
-Stay tuned!
+We’ll continue to provide you with insight and experience we’ve gathered from decades of experience.
+Stay tuned and follow us for more inspiration and ideas about building a luxury custom home.